appseconnect/docs/_posts/home.md

 You must sign up for an account with  APPSeCONNECT Community and be logged in order to access the Support section of the community.

-## New Customer Logging Information
+## A. New Customer Logging Information

 First, you must sign up for an account with APPSeCONNECT Community.